 After training to work as a missionary literacy specialist, in April 1996, Traci, myself, and our two small girls boarded the jumbo jet, saying goodbye to our family and friends, and having been sent by thousands from local churches throughout the Midwest.
 We were flying to Kenya to learn Swahili and get culturally adapted to Africa.
 We would be joining our colleagues who would be arriving in Tanzania later that year.

 We would never meet up with our colleagues.

-Battered and defeated, I made the decision to leave the mission field after less than 6 months.
-I had stood on the edge of my dream, turned around, and went home.
+Battered and defeated, I made the decision to leave the mission field after 6 months.
+I had stood at the edge of my dream, turned around, and went home.